Federal Projects and Resource Development

 Federal projects (not including competitive projects) received by the district and managed by Federal Projects & Resource Development include the following:

 Title I, Part A - Improving the Academic Achievement of the Disadvantaged

 Title I, Part A of ESSA provides supplemental funding to schools serving areas of high-poverty (measured at each school by the percentage of enrolled students who qualify for free or reduced-priced lunch) to ensure all children have fair, equal, and significant opportunities to obtain a high-quality education and reach, at a minimum, proficiency on state academic achievement standards.

 Seminole County Public Schools receives an annual allocation of Title I dollars to provide additional interventions for students, professional development for teachers, and family engagement activities designed to help students succeed academically.
 ESSA and Florida law determine the eligibility of schools and how funds are allocated to eligible schools and programs.
-Currently, fourteen elementary schools, four middle schools, three special centers, three neglected/delinquent centers, and twelve non-public schools are receiving supplemental resources through Title I, Part A.
+Currently, 12 elementary schools, four middle schools, three special centers, one charter school and 13 non-public schools are receiving supplemental resources through Title I, Part A.

 Title I, Part D, Subpart 2 - Local Programs for Neglected and Delinquent